garfix/nligems/doc/internals.md

 * adjective-noun compounds ("large company")

 The meaning of these compounds is not purely analytical.
 A "city department" could denote a department located in a city, or a department responsible for a city.
 A "large company" can be a company with a large volume of sales or a company with many employees.

+#### Common sense restrictions

+"A steel ball fell on a glass table and it shattered."
+(Melanie Mitchell) Only common sense tells us that it is the glass that shattered.
+I.e. knowledge of material properties helps to select the referent of the pronoun "it".

 #### Idioms